-In Cohort 1, 53% of OHT applicants (N=16) identified both frail older adults and patients seeking care for mental health and addiction as the two main target populations.
+In Cohort 1, over 50% of OHT applicants identified both frail older adults and patients seeking care for mental health and addiction as the two main target populations.
 Thirty percent identified palliative care, chronic disease, COPD, and dementia as other targets.
-In Cohort 2, the frail older adults (N=5; 33%) and mental health and addiction (N=7; 47%) were listed as the target priority.
-Cohort 3 also prioritized frail older adults (N=5; 63%) and mental health and addiction (N=5; 63%).
+In Cohort 2, the frail older adults (N=9; 60%) and mental health and addiction (N=11; 73%) were listed as the target priority.
+Cohort 3 also prioritized frail older adults (N=4; 67%) and mental health and addiction (N=5; 83%).

-Another high-priority demographic in Cohort 2 that was identified by 33% of applicants was people experiencing homelessness (N=5).
-In Cohort 3, no applicants explicitly included people experiencing homelessness as a prioritized population.
-However, there were mentions of improving social determinants of health overall.
-In Cohort 3, one team had congregate care as their priority population.
+Another high-priority demographic in Cohort 2 that was identified by around a quarter of applicants was people experiencing homelessness (N=4).
+In Cohort 3, one applicant explicitly included people experiencing homelessness as a prioritized population.